[Preparing for Smart Contract Audits: How to Facilitate the Them Passability]

 Another step is to prepare the contact information of team members who will communicate with the auditors during the process.
 As the audit moves along and you receive a preliminary report, the team should be ready to respond to inquiries, requests, and remarks from the auditors.

-Practical Resources and Techniques
+Practical resources and techniques

 Project preparation for an audit can be supported by a variety of techniques and tools.
 Some of them are applicable not just when a project is getting ready for anything significant, but also while quality control is being maintained in the initial phases of development - after all, "it's not clear where they sweep, but where they don't litter".
 Utilizing these instruments with knowledge and consistency can help maintain the project's cleanliness and prevent the need for heavy labor before any crucial phases.